Earning enough to live, & avoiding JSA and all its hassle

 Just before I changed locations with my current job, one Monday a woman who is a manager for one of the Temping agencies came in, she was there to see the warehouse manager, for an update, we’ll call her Natasha, not her real name.
 Natasha was Just a little hacked off, she had had a phone call the previous Friday evening just before five 0’clock, could she supply 6 workers for the night shift (starting at 10 0’clock finishing at six the following morning) “surely they must have known earlier in the day they needed more people in.”
 She had the unenviable task of getting 6 people on a Friday evening, into work at short notice, to work overnight, with no extra overtime rate, this was not finding work, it was finding people to do that work.

-I noted that some of those who came into work had blamed Natasha personally, for being incompetent and leaving things till the last minute, “why hadn’t she phoned during the day, and I could have got a few hours sleep, for the night ahead.”
+I noted that some of those who came into work had blamed Natasha personally, for being incompetent and leaving things till the last minute, they complained, “why hadn’t she phoned during the day, and I could have got a few hours sleep, for the night ahead.”
 That is the nature of temping, sometimes it might be the agency that is lax, but some of the time it is poor management at the place of work.
 Although often it is someone who has blobbed last minute, and left the company in the lurch, or a last minute order that needs fulfilling.

 What do you mean you have a broken leg, feeble excuse, those containers don’t unload themselves you know lol.